electronick1/stairs_examples/hacker_news/README.markdown

 **Step1.
 Reading and cleanup data**

-We could read data from google cloud in two ways:
+We can read data from google cloud in two ways:

-- one process which will ask google for data and then add items to streaming service (workers)
+- Using one process, which will ask google for data and then adds items to streaming service (workers)
-- multiple processes which will in parallel punch google as many of your CPU available.
+- Using multiple processes, which will in parallel punch google as much of your CPU available.